Don’t Bank on Them –

 So I opened an account with the Co-op bank.
 It was owned by its customers and offered expat accounts – so no Brit address required.
 It was not super-efficient but that, I felt, was a small price to pay for altruism.
 It fell from grace somewhat when we visited Australia and stopped en route in Thailand.
 Since I had used a cash machine there without getting permission from the bank first, they stopped my card.
 As I found out at our first stop in Melbourne.
 Luckily we were staying with friends who kept us afloat and allowed me to use their phone while I bawled out a poor guy in a call centre.
 Eventually he gave in to the invective and restored the card to its usable state.
 This came as a relief.
 We were due to stay for another six weeks.

-There wasn’t much left to choose from, so I lapsed back into being an HSBC customer.
-I’d have happily switched all my ‘holdings’ to Sweden.
-But since my father died, I had a private income from British assets.
-Having an expat account made matters easier, not least because the accounts were not taxed at source.
+There wasn’t much left to choose from, so I lapsed back into being a Midland, now called HSBC, customer.
+I’d have happily switched all my ‘holdings’ to Sweden if I hadn’t had a British income.
+Moreover, having an expat account made matters easier, not least because the accounts were not taxed at source.
 While this sounds like a classic case of tax evasion, that wasn’t really the issue.
 I lived in mortal fear of the Swedish tax authorities and declared my British income in Sweden.
-(Did you know that there are records of them having taxed people on more income they earned?)
-It was rather more that I didn’t want to end up paying tax in two countries.
+What’s more, I didn’t want to end up paying tax in two countries.

 So there we were until last year.
 I had accounts in Sweden with a commercial bank and further accounts in Jersey with another.
 I had nightmares each year when the time came to make my tax declaration.
-But otherwise the system I’d set up clunked along reasonably well.
+But otherwise the system that’d been set up clunked along reasonably well.

 As only to be expected, HSBC played the ‘stopped card’ card while we were in Costa Rica right before the start of the pandemic.
-(We managed to get the last plane back before flights were suspended.)
-I’d just booked a birding tour to Papua New Guinea and had made two bookings for planes to get us there.
+I’d just booked a birding tour to Papua New Guinea and had made bookings for two separate flights to get us there.
 The house in the jungle we were staying in had wi-fi of sorts but no way to connect it to your phone.
-So, when I found the card had been stopped, I had to drive a couple of kilometres down the jungle road to a point where I could connect the phone to a mobile network and then stand there for a hour on the phone in 30 degrees Centigrade and 95% humidity trying to persuade someone in a call centre that I was bona fide and could I please have the use of my card back.
+So, when I found the card had been stopped, I had to drive a couple of kilometres down the jungle road to a point where I could connect the phone to a mobile network and then stand there for a hour on the phone in 30 degrees Centigrade and 95% humidity trying, in the absence of required ID codes, to persuade someone in a call centre that I was bona fide and could I have the use of my card back.
 Please.

-As a word of warning, other cash machines in Sri Lanka have furtive guards.
-As I found out when I tried to draw money out to pay off our guide, who was waiting at the side of the road in his car.
+As a word to the wise, other cash machines in Sri Lanka have furtive guards.
+As I found out when I tried to draw money out to pay off a bird guide, who was waiting at the side of the road in his car.
 I thought, mistakenly as it turned out, that I would only be able to draw up to a certain limit each time I used the Swedish card.
-So figured I would need to make two withdrawals to pay the guide.
+So figured I would need to make two withdrawals to pay him off.
 When I inserted said card a second time, I heard a voice saying something I didn’t understand.
 I nearly jumped out of my skin.
-The ATM was located in a booth in the middle of the street and there was no-one in hailing distance.
+The ATM was located in a booth in the middle of the street and there was no-one within hailing distance.
 I was inspecting the corners of the cubicle to make sure there wasn’t a lurking cockroach that had been a sergeant major in a previous life when the voice came again.
 This time I could make it out.

 ‘Take off your hat!’
 I looked up and sure enough there was a CCTV camera above me.
 Then I looked out.
 The disembodied voice must have emanated from the bank behind the box.
 I whipped off the sunhat and smiled, somewhat aggressively at the camera.
 Obviously if I used a card twice I must have stolen it.
 By some twisted logic.